View our posts

 Impact - What are the outcomes from Science?

 Throughout the year in EYFS, teachers are observing students' ability to meet their early learning expectations.
-They can observe children and their ability to demonstrate their scientific understanding through play, artwork, and writing.
+They can observe children and their ability to demonstrate their scientific understanding through nature nurture, artwork, and writing.

 At the end of each unit, all students in KS1 and KS2 will be expected to meet the National Curriculum objectives.
 This is evidenced in two ways: substantive knowledge is assessed through low-stakes multiple choice quizzes.
 These quizzes are adapted for the needs of our students to eliminate literacy barriers and focus on their scientific understanding.
 Using data analysis, teachers then plan activities to help revisit prior misconceptions.
 Procedural knowledge is assessed with ACTs (assessment challenge tasks).
 These tasks are specifically designed so that students are asked to apply their understanding of their substantive knowledge.